GCHQ The innocent collection of metadata and other details

 However, we have seen that despite the fact that GCHQ is under the supervision of the Information Service Commissioner and the Secretary of the Ministry of Foreign Affairs, we still rely on leaks and informants to have a clear picture of what is happening.

-We are in today, however, and the development of mass data collection, computerized expl by government agencies essentially fosters a new highly political, corporate society and potentially gives us a new popular understanding of what "private life" is and what it really entails.
+Today, however, the development of mass data collection, computer processing by government agencies, is essentially strengthening a new highly political, operational society and possibly giving us a new popular understanding of what "privacy" is and what it really entails.

 What are we entitled to hold for ourselves?
 What is our private space and is this space common to the state?